Edixlk/blog-preview-card-main/README.md

-This one of the projects I was working on with the help of frontend mentor
+This one of the projects I was working on with the help of frontend mentor in order to sharpen up my skills when it comes to puttting together a website

 ### How i managed to solve some of the issues when putting this site together ###